linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 04 - Mutual Funds and Other Investment Companies.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/671ed89c-9f15-4f1f-83ef-906b19e5f9bf/1bcde4a8036970f48e059b978fdac14976080c2c92db6e55b20df4228515ea9a.jpg)

-# Concept Check 4.2
+**Concept Check 4.2**

-The Equity Fund sells Class A shares with a front-end load of  $4 \%$ and Class C shares with 12b- 1 fees of .5\% annually as well as back- end load fees that start at  $5 \%$ and fall by  $1 \%$ for each full year the investor holds the portfolio (until the fifth year).
-Assume the rate of return on the fund portfolio net of operating expenses is  $10 \%$ annually.
-What will be the value of a 10,000 investment in Class A and Class C shares if the shares are sold after (a) 1 year, (b) 4 years, and (c) 10 years?
+The Equity Fund sells Class A shares with a front-end load of $4\%$ and Class C shares with 12b- 1 fees of .5\% annually as well as back- end load fees that start at $5\%$ and fall by $1\%$ for each full year the investor holds the portfolio (until the fifth year).
+Assume the rate of return on the fund portfolio net of operating expenses is $10\%$ annually.
+What will be the value of a \$10,000 investment in Class A and Class C shares if the shares are sold after (a) 1 year, (b) 4 years, and (c) 10 years?
 Which fee structure provides higher net proceeds at the end of each investment horizon?

 Although expenses can have a big impact on net investment performance, it is sometimes difficult for the investor in a mutual fund to measure true expenses accurately.
 This is because of the practice of paying for some expenses in soft dollars.
 A portfolio manager earns soft-dollar credits with a brokerage firm by directing the fund's trades to that broker.
 On the basis of those credits, the broker will pay for some of the mutual fund's expenses, such as databases, computer hardware, or stock-Quotation systems.
 The soft-dollar arrangement means that the stockbroker effectively returns part of the trading commission to the fund.
 Purchases made with soft dollars are not included in the fund's expenses, so funds with extensive soft-dollar arrangements may report artificially low expense ratios to the public.
 However, the fund may have paid its broker needlessly high commissions to obtain its soft-dollar "rebate."
 The impact of the higher trading commission shows up in net investment performance rather than the reported expense ratio.

-# 4.5 Taxation of Mutual Fund Income
+## 4.5 Taxation of Mutual Fund Income

 Investment returns of mutual funds are granted "pass-through status" under the U.S. tax code, meaning that taxes are paid only by the investor in the mutual fund, not by the fund itself.
 The income is treated as passed through to the investor as long as the fund meets several requirements, most notably that virtually all income is distributed to shareholders.
 A fund's short-term capital gains, long-term capital gains, and dividends are passed through to investors as though the investor earned the income directly.

 The pass-through of investment income has one important disadvantage for individual investors.
 If you manage your own portfolio, you decide when to realize capital gains and losses on any security; therefore, you can time those realizations to efficiently manage your tax liabilities.
 When you invest through a mutual fund, however, the timing of security sales is out of your control, which reduces your ability to engage in tax management.[5]

 A fund with a high portfolio turnover rate can be particularly "tax inefficient."
 Turnover is the ratio of the trading activity of a portfolio to the assets of the portfolio.
 It measures the fraction of the portfolio that is "replaced" each year.
-For example, a  \$100 million portfolio with\$ 50 million in sales of some securities and purchases of other securities would have a turnover rate of 50\%.
+For example, a \$100 million portfolio with \$50 million in sales of some securities and purchases of other securities would have a turnover rate of $50\%$.
 High turnover means that capital gains or losses are being realized continually, and therefore that the investor cannot time the realizations to manage his or her overall tax obligation.

 Until recently, turnover rates in equity funds typically were around $50\%$  when weighted by assets under management.
 By contrast, a low-turnover fund such as an index fund may have turnover as low as $2\%$ , which is both tax-efficient and economical with respect to trading costs.
 However, in the last decade, asset-weighted average turnover has dropped considerably, falling to $32\%$ in 2020.
 Part of this decline probably reflects the shift from actively managed to indexed funds.

 SEC rules require funds to disclose the tax impact of portfolio turnover.
 Funds must include in their prospectus after-tax returns for the past 1-, 5-, and 10-year periods.
 Marketing literature that includes performance data also must include after-tax results.
 The after-tax returns are computed accounting for the impact of the taxable distributions of income and capital gains passed through to the investor, assuming the investor is in the maximum federal tax bracket.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/671ed89c-9f15-4f1f-83ef-906b19e5f9bf/0890e45fc0c25f0caca2f8ae1db633d88cb44e871f3af3ec5bb87b23120232c3.jpg)

-# Concept Check 4.3
+**Concept Check 4.3**

 An investor's portfolio currently is worth \$1 million.
-During the year, the investor sells 400 shares of Etsy at a price of\$ 200 per share and 1,600 shares of Cisco at a price of \$50 per share.
+During the year, the investor sells 400 shares of Etsy at a price of \$200 per share and 1,600 shares of Cisco at a price of \$50 per share.
 The proceeds are used to buy 1,000 shares of Apple at \$160 per share.

 a.
 What is the portfolio turnover rate?
 b.
-If the shares in Etsy originally were purchased for  \$175 each and those in Cisco were purchased for\$ 40, and the investor's tax rate on capital gains income is 20\%, how much extra will the investor owe on this year's taxes as a result of these transactions?
+If the shares in Etsy originally were purchased for  \$175 each and those in Cisco were purchased for\$ 40, and the investor's tax rate on capital gains income is $20\%$, how much extra will the investor owe on this year's taxes as a result of these transactions?

-# 4.6 Exchange-Traded Funds
+## 4.6 Exchange-Traded Funds

 Exchange-traded funds (ETFs), first introduced in 1993, are offshoots of mutual funds that allow investors to trade entire portfolios just as they do shares of stock.
 The first ETF was the "spider," a nickname for SPDR, or Standard & Poor's Depository Receipt, which is a unit investment trust holding a portfolio matching the S&P 500 Index.
 Unlike mutual funds, which can be bought or sold only at the end of the day when NAV is calculated, investors can trade spiders throughout the day, just like any other share of stock.
 Spiders gave rise to many similar products such as "diamonds" (based on the Dow Jones Industrial Average, ticker DIA), "cubes" (based on the NASDAQ 100 index, ticker QQQ), and "WEBS" (World Equity Benchmark Shares, which are shares in portfolios of foreign stock market indexes).
 By 2022, about 9.5 trillion was invested in more than 2,200 U.S. ETFs.